Concepts¶

 User Preferences and the Relaxation Walk¶

 While the lattice \(\Omega\) is only partially ordered, users often have specific quality goals.
-Topos uses User Preferences — a strict total order (permutation) of the three pillars — to linearize the lattice and guide agent iteration.
+Topos uses User Preferences — a strict total order (permutation) of the four pillars — to linearize the lattice and guide agent iteration.

 - The Induced Total Order

-A preference ranking like
+A preference ranking like the default

 Aspirational Target: Usually